Find out if your primary appeal has a case. Before you spend anything.

 Your evidence checklist

-Tailored to your circumstances: medical, sibling, distance, EHCP.
+Tailored to your circumstances: sibling, distance, childcare, community or faith.
 One sentence on what each document should confirm.

 Hearing prep guide